Apply for financial aid HERE!

 3. Once you have been awarded, log on to your OLSIS account to accept your offer.

 4. You can use your OLSIS account to check how much credit you currently have at the bookstore.
-During the Fall and Spring semesters, you will be permitted to use your financial aid as credit in the campus bookstore from the Monday before classes begin till the Friday of the fourth week.
+During the Fall and Spring semesters, you will be permitted to use your financial aid as credit in the campus bookstore from the Monday before classes begin through the first three weeks of class.

-5. Refunds will be processed by Higher One at the end of the 4th week (or 5th week, for first-time borrowers) of classes, after your attendance in class has been verified by your professors, per new federal regulations.
+5. Refunds will be processed by Higher One at the end of the 4th week (or 5th week, for first-time borrowers) of classes, after your attendance in class has been verified by your professors.

 Maintenance of satisfactory academic progress will be monitored at the close of each semester, immediately after grades are processed and posted.
 Students that fail to meet one or more of the standards will be sent an email (to their assigned WVUP account) notifying them of their failure to meet the requirements to continue receiving financial aid.
-The email will contain a probationary contract that the student has the opportunity to read, sign and return to the Financial Aid office to continue receiving financial aid on a probationary, semester-by-semester basis.
+The email will contain a financial aid warning contract that the student has the opportunity to read, sign and return to the Office of Student Financial Assistance to continue receiving financial aid on a probationary, semester-by-semester basis.
 The contract will state the terms that the student must meet to continue receiving financial aid based on their eligibility problem.
 As long as the student successfully meets the terms of his or her financial aid agreement, then the student can continue to receive financial aid.

 The first semester that a student on probation fails to meet the terms of his or her financial aid agreement, that student will be SUSPENDED from receiving any further financial aid at WVU at Parkersburg.
 In order to regain eligibility for financial aid, the student would have to pay completely out of pocket for all expenses until he or she earned enough credits to meet the stated standards of satisfactory academic progress.
 There is not an opportunity for appeal at this point.